 When does the 2020 college football season start?

-For the 2020 season, these are games currently scheduled for Aug.
+Here was the one FCS game currently scheduled for Aug.
 29:

 FOOTBALL HISTORY: Notable firsts and milestones